PLEASE READ THIS POLICY CAREFULLY, IF YOU DO NOT ACCEPT THESE TERMS YOU ARE ADVISED NOT TO USE THE WEBSITE

 Lash Harmony uses social sharing buttons which help share web content directly from web pages to the social media in question.
 Users are advised that before using such social sharing buttons, that they do so at their own discretion, and should consider that the social media platform may track and save requests to share a web page, through the users’ social media platform account.

-Lash Harmony uses Shopify to host the online store and to process customer payments for our products and training courses.
+Lash Harmony uses Woohoo to host the online store and to process customer payments for our products and training courses.
 This third party follows standard procedures and requirements as laid down by applicable law to ensure that your personal information is kept secure and is protected to the highest standards.
 Transactions processed through a third party provider are not stored or processed by Lash Harmony.

 You may be asked for your personal identification information on behalf of Lash Harmony and you should refer to the individual company’s privacy policies for further information: